DaNiKhan-GbR/DaNiKhan-V-Window/docs/building/index.md

 If you haven't installed OpenCV globally, you need to set the OpenCV_DIR option to the installation path.
-The installation path *may not* be the path you chose but some subdirectory of it.
-In our case on Windows 10 the required path for OpenCV_DIR was `<INSTALL_DIR>/x64/vc16/lib`.

 ```console
 dani@khan:~$ git clone https://github.com/DaNiKhan-GbR/DaNiKhan-V-Window.git dnkvw